WSDM-paper-reading/QA/README.md

 - Machine Comprehension Using Match-LSTM and Answer Pointer
 - Making Neural QA as Simple as Possible but not Simpler
 - Bidirectional Attention Flow for Machine Comprehension
-- R-NET: Machine Reading Comprehension with Self-matching Networks
-- ReasoNet: Learning to Stop Reading in Machine Comprehension
 - MEMEN: Multi-layer Embedding with Memory Networks for Machine Comprehension
 - Mnemonic Reader: Machine Comprehension with Iterative Aligning and Multi-hop Answer Pointing
 - Structural Embedding of Syntactic Trees for Machine Comprehension